 - St. Elizabeth (Philadelphia, PA)

 Summary of Sexual Abuse Allegations against Monsignor Philip Dowling:

-In March 2005, just as a scathing grand jury report of an investigation into the Archdiocese of Philadelphia was being prepared for its eventual release, two sisters gave interviews to The Philadelphia Inquirer.
+Msgr.
+Philip Dowling was ordained a priest in 1956 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to media reports, in March 2005, just as the scathing Philadelphia 2005 Grand Jury Report, was being prepared for its eventual release, two sisters gave interviews to The Philadelphia Inquirer.
 They told the reporter that they gave statements to the district attorney a few years before and said that they were both sexually abused by Msgr.
 Philip Dowling.
 At the time the article was published, Dowling was in active ministry at St. Patrick parish until only a few months before, when he retired as a priest in good standing.
 He had spent much of his career working closely with Cardinal Krol, and even lived with at the Cardinal’s residence for several years.